 Pug (Jade) Template Engine

-WebStorm supports integration with the Pug (Jade) template engine.
+WebStorm integrates with the Pug (Jade) template engine.

 Before you start

-- Make sure the NodeJS and Pug/(ex-Jade) plugins are enabled.
-The plugins are activated by default.
-If the plugins are disabled, enable them on the Plugins page as described in Enabling and Disabling Plugins.
+Also, if you need a file watcher, make sure that the File Watchers plugin is enabled.
+The plugin is activated by default.
+If the plugin is disabled, enable it on the Plugins settings page as described in Enabling and Disabling Plugins.

 Changes to the UI